I Went to This Party and There Were 88 Guards with Guns

-I Went to This Party and There Were 88 Guards with Guns alternatively known as 88 Guards with Guns is a compilation album by New Zealand band, Minuit, that was released in 2008 to expand their fan base in the UK.
+I Went to This Party and There Were 88 Guards with Guns alternatively known as 88 Guards with Guns is a compilation album by New Zealand band, Minuit, that was released in 2008 to expand their fan base in Europe the United Kingdom.

 The album's title is a play on the band's previous releases; The 88, The Guns EP and The Guards Themselves.

 The songs excluded from this compilation were released on The 88 EP and The Guards Themselves EP.